TemApex/payday2-vtc/README.md

 # payday2-vtc
 Various Text Changes, now with way more changes and a lot less text!

+The assets .zip is purely optional.
+It hides the checkbox on the ready screen, because this mod adds its own checkbox using strings.

 **Fixable Issues:**
 - Heist specific "You require X item" strings are unchanged.
 These are low priority.
 - There are a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.